aibor/marmoset/README.md

 #### Create entries

-Create an PXE entry with the default template:
+Create an PXE entry with the default label:

     ./marmoset.py pxe create 3.4.5.6

-Create an PXE entry for a non-default template:
+Create an PXE entry for a non-default label:

-    ./marmoset.py pxe create -t freebsd 3.4.5.6
+    ./marmoset.py pxe create -l freebsd 3.4.5.6

-If you need to do some additional magic after creating an entry, a command can be passed, which is called after successfully creating the entry.
-It will get passed the template name, the IP address and the path to the entry file as arguments.
+If the used label has a callback method set that sets a custom root password for the PXE boot target, you can provide a pasword:

-    ./marmoset.py pxe c -t freebsd -c /path/to/script 3.4.5.6
+    ./marmoset.py pxe c -l freebsd -p SoSecretPW 3.4.5.6

 #### List entries